Selective machine learning of doubly robust functionals: Selective machine learning via mixed-minimax cross-validation

-In this section, we consider alternative selection criteria which avoid estimating and directly minimizing Equation \eqref{eq:risk2}.
-We begin by describing the population version of our minimax criteria, i.e., we focus on $p_k \left( X\right)$ and $b_l(X)$, the asymptotic limits of $\widehat p_k\left(X\right)$ and $\widehat b_l(X)$.
+In this section, we consider a selection criterion which avoids estimating and directly minimizing Equation \eqref{eq:risk2}.
+We begin by describing the population version of our minimax criterion, i.e., we focus on $p_k \left( X\right)$ and $b_l(X)$, the asymptotic limits of $\widehat p_k\left(X\right)$ and $\widehat b_l(X)$.
+The propensity score and outcome learners could be parametric, semiparametric or nonparametric.
 We will introduce the cross-validated estimator in Section~\ref{sec:cf}.
 For each pair of candidate learners $(k, l)$, we have

-The propensity score and outcome learners could be parametric, semiparametric or nonparametric.
-Recall that the doubly robust estimator~\eqref{eq:if2} which depends on both unknown functions has zero bias if either one contains the truth.
-Motivated by this observation, we define the following perturbation of a fixed index pair $(k_0,l_0)$,